Nitesh8217/To-Do_List/README.md

 3. Remove/Delete : We can delete or remove the exiting tasks.

 Build by VS code editor using HTML, CSS and JavaScript.
 This project is ideal for understanding CRUD operations and enhancing productivity.

+Note : Video on demonstarting how To-Do_list web application work is added.
+Please click on View Raw to download the video.